Want to see the iBanFirst platform in action? Try the interactive demo

 5. Finance skills are changing

-"Your finance organization should be looking at every new hire through the 2025 lens."
+"Your finance organisation should be looking at every new hire through the 2025 lens."

 Bottom line: CFOs must make every new hire count, aiming to future-proof finance as much as possible.